 CM Program Requirements

 Under the CM Program, certified planners must earn a total of 32 credits of “eligible professional development activities” every two years, commencing January 1, 2008.

 No minimum numbers of credits must be earned annually.

 A total of 16 CM credits may be carried over to the next reporting cycle, excluding credits earned for both current planning and ethics requirements.

-Any planner who fails to achieve CM requirements within a 4-year period will loose certification, and will need to seek recertification to retain AICP credentials.
+Any planner who fails to achieve CM requirements within the grace period will loose certification, and will need to seek recertification to retain AICP credentials.